ec1oud/sologyr/README.md

 Not started yet:
 - [ ] calculate sunrise/sunset in the Pebble app, based on current location; persist current location on Pebble.
 (The problem now is that every time you leave the watch screen, it loses those times.)
 - [ ] send the rest of the forecast across to the Pebble (wind? cloud level?)
+- [ ] show moonrise/set - second screen
-- [ ] second screen: add more stuff
+- [ ] show local weather zone - second screen probably
 - [ ] preferences on Android.
 The ones you see are just mockups provided by Android Studio when it created the skeleton project.
   - [ ] maximum time between weather updates
   - [ ] colors?